-The attempts of parents to make their children virtuous are generally little else than attempts to keep them Page 243 in ignorance of vice.
+The attempts of parents to make their children virtuous are generally little else than attempts to keep them in ignorance of vice.
 They are little else than attempts to teach their children to know and prefer truth, by keeping them in ignorance of falsehood.
 They are little else than attempts to make them seek and appreciate health, by keeping them in ignorance of disease, and of everything that will cause disease.
 They are little else than attempts to make their children love the light, by keeping them in ignorance of darkness.
 In short, they are little else than attempts to make their children happy, by keeping them in ignorance of everything that causes them unhappiness.

 In so far as parents can really aid their children in the latter's search after happiness, by simply giving them the results of their (the parents') own reason and experience, it is all very well, and is a natural and appropriate duty.
 But to practise coercion in matters of which the children are reasonably competent to judge for themselves, is only an attempt to keep them in ignorance.
 And this is as much a tyranny, and as much a violation of the children's right to acquire knowledge for themselves, and such knowledge as they desire, as is the same coercion when practised upon older persons.
 Such coercion, practised upon children, is a denial of their right to develop the faculties that Nature has given them, and to be what Nature designs them to be.
-It is a denial of their right to themselves, and to the use of their own powers.
 It is a denial of their right to acquire the most valuable of all knowledge, to wit, the knowledge that Nature, the great teacher, stands ready to impart to them.